moliver28/research-handbook/content/handbook/engineering/development/dev/create/ide/_index.md

 1. To better support the use of these methodologies, the IDE group has committed to dogfooding the [Iterations feature](https://docs.gitlab.com/ee/user/group/iterations/index.html), and following the [documented process for running agile iterations](https://docs.gitlab.com/ee/tutorials/agile_sprint.html) where possible.
 1. However, due to existing limitations of the Iterations and Boards features in fully supporting these methodologies, we will also experiment with new and alternate tools and processes, with the goal of informing and potentially contributing back to improve GitLab's support for them.
 More details will be shared as this effort evolves.

-To reduce the cognitive overhead of the entire group, the Web IDE and Remote Development categories will follow a similar process.
+Even though the Web IDE category does not have all these constraints (e.g. it is based on VS Code and is not greenfield code, and has fewer unknowns), the Web IDE category will follow a similar process in order reduce the cognitive overhead of the entire group.

 ### Planning Process Overview
+<span id="-remote-development-planning-process" data-message="alias anchor for old links"></span>
+<span id="remote-development-planning-process-overview" data-message="alias anchor for old links"></span>

 The IDE group has modified parts of the [Plan](/handbook/product-development-flow/#build-phase-1-plan) and [Build & Test](/handbook/product-development-flow/#build-phase-2-develop--test) phases of the GitLab Product Development Flow to a more lightweight velocity-based estimation and planning process inspired by the widely-used and popular [XP](https://www.amazon.com/Extreme-Programming-Explained-Embrace-Change/dp/0321278658) and [Scrum](https://www.scrum.org/resources/blog/agile-metrics-velocity) methodologies.